 While this should not be taken as an excuse for poor technique, it is acceptable to drop from 100% to 90% in terms of movement efficiency and execution.

 The real problem comes in when technique goes out the window completely and natural movement is compromised.
 When this happens our bodies start to compensate, shifting stress and force from weak and tired muscles to accessory muscles which, in most cases, aren’t designed, equipped or conditioned to perform the task efficiently.

 This is when the risk of injury increases along the movement chain, or along complex joint structure such as the hips, shoulders or lower back, or a point of weakness in the extremities.
-This is the reason why the high intensity environment of CrossFit has developed somewhat of a bad name.
+This is the reason why the high-intensity exercise environment has developed somewhat of a bad name.

 An issue of balance

 Many of these problems are grounded in our conventional approach to physical development, which has meant that most people have transitioned from the functional movements and exercises performed in physical education classes at school, to exercises in mainstream gyms that focus on enhancing aesthetics, particularly the muscles that are most visible from the front.

 There is a general lack of thought or focus given to the muscles at the back of the body or the deep, supporting and postural muscles that are vital for efficient, powerful human movement.
 This leads to compromised joint mobility and poor movement efficiency due to the muscle imbalances created by this ‘one-sided’ training focus.

 When people with these imbalances enter into high-intensity or high-volume training situations they are forced to engage muscles that have often been neglected for years.
 These athletes will battle to move efficiently and tend to find themselves in a constant fight during movements that require a full range of movement, which negatively affects technique.
 This problem is further compounded when athletes try and go too heavy too soon.

 A safer approach